mirror/xmlrpc-c/trunk/xmlrpc-c/Windows/ReadMeWin32.txt

 Please read this file in its entirety for configuration instructions.

-This release includes the option to compile the "http.sys" version of the XMLRPC-C server.
+This release includes the option to compile an "http.sys" version of an XML-RPC server.
 If you do not wish to build in the http.sys server, set the MUST_BUILD_HTTP_SYS_SERVER to 0 in the transport_config_win32.h and/or the transport_config.h file.
 Successful conpilation requires installation of the Microsoft Platform SDK for Windows XP SP2 (or later) to get the latest